-But exposed aggregate concrete isn’t your average concrete surface.
+But this type of concrete isn’t your average concrete surface.

 Created by exposing the internal aggregate (whether natural or added) as part of your concrete’s final surface, your design options are many.
-And since ‘aggregate’ is a fancy way of describing the course materials used in construction, this covers a broad range of resources including rocks, sand, pebbles, glass, seashells, and much more.
+And since ‘aggregate’ is a fancy way of describing the course materials used in construction, this covers a broad range of resources including rocks, sand, pebbles, granite, bluestone or riverstone, and much more.

 If you’re looking to update your tired concrete surfaces, or pour a new concrete driveway, pathway, or garage floor, read on to compare the most common aggregate options and find a finish that suits your taste, needs, and budget.

 Concept Concrete specialises in the removal or replacement of concrete.
 We don’t offer repair and resurfacing services.
 Sorry for any inconvenience.

 If you want to learn more about exposed aggregate concrete, check out our resources:

 1. How Much Does Exposed Aggregate Concrete Cost

 2. Plain Concrete vs. Exposed Aggregate: How to Settle the Debate